Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 ### 3. Ternary Classification

-- We tried to divide the normalized associativity into three categories: high associativity after normalization of 0.6 or more; medium associativity between 0.4 and 0.6 after normalization; low associativity after normalization of less than 0.4.
+- We tried to divide the normalized affinity into three categories: high affinityafter normalization of 0.6 or more; medium affinity between 0.4 and 0.6 after normalization; low affinityafter normalization of less than 0.4.

 - Add the threshold judgment mode: